Book Now

 Sundari Chowk

-The Sundari Chowk is the smallest of the three and the first to reach while entering the Durbar Square.
+The Sundari Chowk is the smallest of the three and the first to be reached while entering the Durbar Square.
 King Siddhi Narsingh Malla built the courtyard in 1647.
 The entrance consists of three idols: Hanuman, Narasingha, and Ganesh.

 Mul Chowk